geoscript/geoscript-js/doc/api/geom/geometry.rst

     Creates a geometry representing all the points shared by this geometry and the other.

-.. method:: Geometry.intersects
+.. function:: Geometry.intersects

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``

     Tests if this geometry intersects the other geometry.

-.. method:: Geometry.overlaps
+.. function:: Geometry.overlaps

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``

     Tests if this geometry overlaps the other geometry.

-.. method:: Geometry.simplify
+.. function:: Geometry.simplify

     :arg tolerance: ``Number`` The distance tolerance for the simplification.
         All vertices in the simplified geometry will be within this distance